NYUAppSec/assignment4_module1/README.md

 * Use GitHub Actions to automate testing of your code.
   You can look at the template [here](https://github.com/actions/starter-workflows/blob/main/ci/android.yml).
   There is no need to write unit tests (although you can if you want to!).
-  But I expect at a minimum to use Gradle to automatically test if your code can compile.
+  At minimum you must use Gradle to automatically test if your code can compile.
 * Read this [document](https://docs.gradle.org/current/userguide/command_line_interface.html) to have a better understanding of what Gradle does.

 If you are using a self-hosted runner, you might need to add this to your GitHub Actions YAML file